apache/royale-docs/component-sets/jewel/jewel-button.md

 ## Reference

-Available since version __0.9.4__
+Available since version __0.9.4__.

 | Class                 	    | Extends                           |
 |------------------------------	|----------------------------------	|
 | [org.apache.royale.jewel.Button](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel/Button){:target='_blank'} | [org.apache.royale.jewel.supportClasses.button.BasicButton](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel.supportClasses.button/BasicButton){:target='_blank'} |

-<sup>_Note: This component is currently only available in JS_</sup>
+<sup>_Note: This component is currently only available for JavaScript._</sup>

 ## Overview

-The Jewel `Button` component is a commonly used rectangular button with `text` or `html` inside.
-It looks like it can be pressed and allow users to take actions, and make choices, with a single click or tap.
+The Jewel Button is a commonly-used rectangular button with a text label.
+Users can click or tap it to take an action or make a choice.

-Jewel Button can show different looks and feels.
-By default it appears with light or dark finishes depending on the [jewel theme configuration](component-sets/jewel/jewel-theme-creation.html#theme-sass-file).
-Also using the `emphasis` property can be tinted with __PRIMARY__, __SECONDARY__ or __EMPHASIZED__ colors (defined as well in the jewel theme).
+The Jewel Button can show different looks and feels.
+By default it appears with light or dark highlights depending on the [jewel theme configuration](component-sets/jewel/jewel-theme-creation.html#theme-sass-file).
+You can use the `emphasis` property to tint the button with __PRIMARY__, __SECONDARY__ or __EMPHASIZED__ colors (defined as well in the Jewel theme).

-It typically use event listeners to perform an action when the user interact with the control (click, mouse over, double click,...).
-When a user clicks the mouse or tap with the finger this control, it dispatches a click event.
+When a user interacts with the button (mouse over, long-press, double-click...) the button calls an event listener to perform an action.
+When a user clicks the mouse on the button or taps the button on a touch screen, the button dispatches a click event.

-> If you doesn't need a text or label in your Button check jewel [BasicButton](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel.supportClasses.button/BasicButton){:target='_blank'}, located in the jewel `supportClasses` package since is more lightweight and fits that use case saving some bytes.
+> If you don't need a custom label on your button consider using Jewel's [BasicButton](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel.supportClasses.button/BasicButton){:target='_blank'}, located in the jewel `supportClasses` package, since is more lightweight and will save you some bytes if it fits your use case.

 ## Example of use

-In __MXML__ we can declare a `Button` with a default look like this:
+In __MXML__ declare a `Button` with a default look like this:

 ```mxml
 <j:Button text="Button"/>